dineshreddynaredla/react-book-repo/jsx.md

 ## Multiline

 Most o the time you will define JSX over several different rows and starting out new it might stump you why it doesn't work.
-Yopu simply need to wrap it in a parenthesis, like so:
+You simply need to wrap it in a parenthesis, like so:

 ```jsx
 const Elem =